ZeevG/CoffeeScript-Grunt-Boilerplate/README.md

 CoffeeScript-Grunt-Boilerplate
 ==============================

-A boilerplate project for development with CoffeeScript using Grunt and Browserify.
+A boilerplate project for development in CoffeeScript using Grunt and Browserify.

+Includes:
+ * jQuery
+ * Font-awesome